What Is A Stroke?

 - Sudden changes in vision

-- Sudden trouble speaking
+- Trouble speaking

-- Sudden problems with balance or walking
+- Problems with balance or walking

 - A severe and sudden headache that is different from other headaches

-In some cases, diagnosing stroke can be delayed or overlooked altogether as the symptoms of stroke may be mild or vague and are carelessly attributed to benign conditions like a migraine headache, the aging process, food poisoning, or even a spell that will pass on its own.
+In some cases, a stroke diagnosis can be delayed or overlooked altogether as the symptoms of stroke may be mild or vague and are carelessly attributed to benign conditions like a migraine headache, the aging process, food poisoning, or even a spell that will pass on its own.
 It is vital for strokes to be treated as soon as possible to minimize the devastating effects they can have, which can include paralysis, brain damage, physical or mental disability, and even death.

-Philadelphia Stroke Attorneys
+Experienced Stroke Misdiagnosis Attorneys